work-Himanshu/SCALABLE_E-COMMERCE_APP/README.md

-# The Souled Store – React Frontend Clone
+# The Roy Store – React Frontend Clone

 A modern e-commerce frontend built using React, Redux Toolkit, Material UI (MUI), and Tailwind CSS.
 The application fetches product-style images from the Pexels Stock Image API.